 Diabetes can be quite a load to bear.
-It can have a heavy impact on the daily activities.
+It can have a heavy impact on daily activities.
 That is why people should support their partner who has diabetes.
 Many people who have never had to deal with diabetes don’t know how to help.

 Therefore, it is important to learn how we can help our diabetic partner.
 If our partner has diabetes, this guide can help us lend a hand.
-The first thing w need to know is that our partner will experience sudden spikes and lows in the blood sugar level.
+The first thing we need to know is that our partner will experience sudden spikes and lows in the blood sugar level.

 It all comes down to experience.
-The more time we will spend with our partner, the more we will learn about their condition.
+The more time we will spend with our partners, the more we will learn about their condition.
 Here is everything we need to know about helping a partner with diabetes.

 How to Help?

 If our partner has diabetes it is important to follow these positive actions which may prove useful:

 - Get to know their condition;

 - Give the partner time to balance the mood swings;